 Even while pregnant more and more mums have the challenge of when they might decide to go back to work and if they will be accessing daycare.
-Today, we are joined by Lucy Cook, from Amaze Early Education Centre who discusses some important tips to look for when you are considering a daycare for your child.
+Today, Lucy Cook from Amaze Early Education Centre discusses some essential tips to look for when you are considering a daycare for your child.

-The thought of choosing a daycare centre can be stressful.
+The thought of choosing a daycare center can be stressful.
 Some mums delay going back to work because the decision is too stressful.
-You’ve been your child’s primary carer all it’s life!
+You’ve been your child’s primary carer all its life!
 How can you possibly find somewhere/someone you feel comfortable and confident enough to leave your little one.
-Here are 5 tips aimed to help reduce the tears (yours!) and ease the agony of the decision.
-Lucy shares that are 5 important questions to ask yourself.
+Here are five tips aimed to help reduce the tears (yours!) and ease the agony of the decision.

-From the minute you walk in the door, do you feel your centre educators care enough to want to get to know and value your child.
-This starts from the Director downwards.
+From the minute you walk in the door, do you feel your center educators care enough to want to get to know and value your child.
 It is not limited to the Educators in your child’s room.
-The best centres have Educators that all know your child and take a genuine interest in them.
+The best centers have Educators that all know your child and take a genuine interest in them.
 Do you feel a connection with the educators?
-Watch your child (don’t forget to take them for the visit!).
+Watch your child (don’t forget to take them for a visit!).
 Your child will find the warmest fuzziness Educator in the room (if there is one!).
 Watch the other children.
 Can you see this warmth and fuzziness?
 Can you see little connections happening throughout the room or yard:)